-Are you considering the idea of taking your small business online?
+Are you considering the idea of getting a web site built for your business?

-Then this detailed guide to website planning is for you.
+Then this basic guide to planning your website is for you.

-Note: This is Part 3 of the article series where we provide essential information related to planning a new web presence.
+Note: This is Part 3 of the article series where we provide essential information about planning your new website or blog.

 - For Part 1, go here: Planning Your Website – Understanding The Process – Part 1

-- For Part 2 of the article, go here: The Website Planning Process – Part 2
+- For Part 2 of the article series, go here: Understanding The Website Planning Process – Part 2

 Understanding The Website Planning Process – Part 3

-So far, we have covered the following areas of the website planning process:
+Up to this point, we have looked at the following areas of the website planning process:

 - Step 2 – Naming Your Website

-- Step 3 – Manage Your Web Technology
+- Step 3 – Manage Your Website’s Technology

-- Step 4 – Define Your Target Audience
+- Step 4 – Defining Your Target Audience

 - Step 6 – Defining Website Categories

-- Step 7 – Formulating Your Content Strategy
+- Step 7 – Planning Your Content Strategy

-You’re almost there with your initial website planning work.
-In this phase of the planning process, we are going to set up an initial publishing schedule for your website, define what kind of content you are going to create for your site, and decide who is going to do what on your website.
+You’re almost there with the initial website planning work.
+In this phase of the planning process, we are going to set up an initial publishing schedule for your website, define what types of content you will create for your website or blog, and decide who is going to do what on your website.

-Step 8 – Create Your Blog Or Content Publishing Schedule
+Step 8 – Create Your Content Publishing Or Blogging Schedule

-You want to publish content regularly for your digital presence to grow.
+You should publish content regularly in order for your digital presence to grow.
 A content publishing system is the most productive and effective way to plan, schedule, and track your content creation and publishing process.

 After creating an initial list of content ideas, the next step is to set up an initial blog or content publishing schedule.

-Although this step may not seem to be related directly to the process of getting your website or blog built, by creating a content publishing schedule and then thinking about what types of content you need and who will be responsible for managing all of this (see Steps 9 and 10 below) will help you understand what kind of additional services or resources your business will need as soon as your site has been created.
+Although this step may not seem to be related directly to the process of getting your website or blog built, by creating a content publishing schedule and then thinking about what types of content you will need to create and who will be responsible for managing the content production and publishing areas (see Steps 9 and 10 below) will help you understand what kind of additional services and resources your business will need to have in place immediately after your website has been created.

 Useful Tips For New Website Owners:

-Adding new content on your website or blog on a consistent basis is essential for building an online readership and for increasing your website’s results in search engines.
+Adding new content to your website or blog on a consistent basis is essential for building an online readership and for helping your site’s results in search engines.

-This is the step where you are actively marketing and promoting your business using content, and so it’s crucial that you create a habit of writing and publishing content about your business as consistently as possible.
+This is the step where you are actively marketing and promoting your business online using content, and so it’s crucial that you create a habit of publishing content on your website or blog consistently.

-For example, make a commitment to add a new post each week or fortnight to your site.
-Decide on a specific weekday and the time of day that you will sit down to create your articles.
-Allow one to two hours to create and publish (or schedule for publishing) each article or blog post.
+For example, start by making a commitment to add a new post each week or fortnight to your site.
+Decide on a specific weekday and the time of day that you will sit down to write your articles.
+Allow 1-2 hours to create and publish (or schedule for publishing) each article or blog post.

 Now, commit to turning this into a regular habit.
-Monitor this activity and if you need, fine tune your content schedule accordingly.
+Keep monitoring your activity and if required, readjust your scheduling accordingly.

 Remind yourself when you sit down to write your content that you are you are working on growing your business, instead of just simply working in it.

-If you are going to publish content on your site consistently (and you should!), having content scheduling tools can help keep your content creation workflow organized.
+If you plan to publish content on a regular basis (and you should!), having content scheduling tools can help keep your content creation workflow organized.

-You can use simple spreadsheets to help you schedule and track the content planning, or use a plugin.
+You can use simple spreadsheets to help schedule and track the content publishing, or use a WordPress plugin.

 Spreadsheet-Based Editorial Templates

-You can easily create a simple editorial content template to help you schedule your content creation using any spreadsheet program …
+You can easily create a simple editorial content template to help you schedule your content creation using a spreadsheet program …

-Use this master spreadsheet to plan your content production and publishing schedule.
-For example, in the spreadsheet, you can add the following columns:
+Use the master spreadsheet to plan your content production and publishing schedule.
+For example, you can add the following columns to your spreadsheet:

-- Publish Date: Enter the date you plan to publish your content.
+- Date: Enter the date you plan to publish your content.
 Tip: You can use color-coding to indicate when content has been published.
-You can also create a second column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site.
+Additionally, you can create a second column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site or blog.

-- Author: Who will write or create your content.
+- Writer: Who will write or create your content.
 (See Step 10 below)

-- Type: Enter the format of content you will be creating for this topic.
+- Content Format: Record the format of content you will be creating for this topic.
 (See Step 9 below)

-- Category: If you are publishing to your blog, enter the category you will publish this item under.
+- Category: If you are publishing content to your blog, specify the category you will publish this item under.

-- CTA: What is this particular item of content designed to sell or promote?
-Enter your offer or call-to-action here.
+- CTA: What is this particular item of content designed to help you sell or promote?
+Record your offer or call-to-action here.

-- Headline: Enter your blog post or article headline, article title, etc.
+- Headline: Enter your article or blog post headline, article title, etc.

-- Description: Enter a brief description or purpose of your content here.
+- Description: Enter a brief description or purpose of the content here.

-- SEO: The main keyword your content is targeting.
+- SEO: The main keyword phrase targeted by your content.

-- URL: Once you have published the item, record its URL here.
+- URL: After publishing the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

-- Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.

-You don’t need to have all of the above columns.
-You can keep things simple by creating a basic spreadsheet containing just these essential columns:
+You don’t need all of the above columns.
+You can keep things simple by creating a basic spreadsheet with just these essential columns:

 - Publish Date

-If you would like to create an Editorial Calendar to help you plan new content every month, just search online for “free calendar template” or download a free calendar template from WinCalendar.com …
+If you want to create an Editorial Calendar for help planning your monthly content, then search online for “free editorial calendar template” or download a free calendar template from WinCalendar.com …

-If you want to work directly from WordPress, here are some useful plugins you can use:
+If you want to work directly from WordPress, here are some useful content scheduling plugins you can install:

 Editorial Calendar is a Free plugin for WordPress that makes it possible to see all your posts and drag and drop them to manage your blog.

-The Editorial Calendar provides content editors with an overview of your scheduling and when each post will be published.
-You can drag and drop to move posts, edit posts inside the calendar and manage your entire blogging schedule.
+The Editorial Calendar gives you an overview of your blog and when each item will be published.
+You can drag and drop to move posts, edit posts right inside the calendar and manage your entire content publishing schedule.

-For more information about this useful plugin, visit the plugin page here:
+For more details, visit the plugin site here:

-Edit Flow is a modular editorial workflow plugin that allows you to collaborate with your editorial team inside WordPress.
+Edit Flow is a modular editorial workflow plugin that lets you collaborate with your editorial team right inside WordPress.

-- Calendar – A convenient month-by-month look at your content.
+- Calendar – A convenient month-by-month view of your content.

 - Custom Statuses – Define the key stages to your workflow.

-- Editorial Comments – Allows private discussion between writers and editors in the admin via threaded commenting.
+- Editorial Comments – Allows private discussion between writers and editors in the admin section through threaded commenting.

 - Editorial Metadata – Keep track of the important details.